na-na-hi/renget/archive/nikg-advice-voice_lines.md

 2. Because it's YOU I wouldn't mind if you hog all my luck.
 3. I'm ALL yours, Pit Boss.
 Body and mind.

+>Outpost Patrol
+1. I don't wear this outfit all the time, you know?
+I'm merely maintaining a professional appearance in front of you.
+2. Have you seen Noir!?
+It's been 10 minutes since I last saw her.
+3. I sometimes do shows at the theatre during holidays.
+Would you like to come see my next show?

 ##Brid
 >Blabla Status
 Train is in operation.
 I'll reply later.